Table of contents

 Can you streamline processes and put them online?

 Can the right customer service tools help you reduce the hoops that students need to jump through to help them get faster, more accurate responses, and provide an infinitely better student experience?

 The answer is a loud, resounding yes.
 Take the example of Boise State University — a large publicly funded university located in Boise, Idaho.
 The Office of Sponsored Programs (OSP) at Boise State University would routinely receive complaints from sponsors, faculty members, administrators, and others, asking why employees don’t respond to emails.
 Missing critical emails often had disastrous consequences, like making the university ineligible to receive awards or having unreimbursed research expenditures.

-Their search for a tool to manage their emails better led them to Hiver — a Gmail-based customer service solution.
+Their search for a tool to manage their emails better led them to Hiver — a Gmail-based customer service software.
 Implementing Hiver ensured no more missed emails and that all emails received a response within a two-day window.
 What’s even more impressive is that they could save up to 197 hours every month, ensuring that the team had enough bandwidth to stay efficient and productive.

 Step 3: Implement customer service training